cnlohr/cnovr/README.md

 #### No OSX Support planned because there are no VR platforms for OSX.

+## Controller support
+As of now it supports the following controllers natively:
+	* Vive
+	* Knucles
+	* Oculus Touch

+#### Adding support:
+To add support for your controllers you need to:
+	* Create a default_<controller_name>.json
+	* Add it to default_actions.json

+You can find steamVR's default configuration files for each controller supported in SteamVR\drivers\CONTROLLER\resources\input .
+They are useful to find the internal name of both the controllers and their functions.

 ## Mixed reality

 You will need Linux to do mixed reality.
 There is currently no windows driver supported by cnv4l2.
 There is a camera widget you can see from within VR that will help you configure your camera if you enable advanced camera settings in your JSON.
 There are a few weird restrictions.
 Your camera **must** be 1920x1080, and **must** be YUYV.
 30 or 60 Hz is supported, but 60 Hz is **strongly recommended**.
 You **cannot** use an MJPEG camera.
 The setup I found to work best was using a Mira capture card and a DSLR I have on long-term loan from a friend.
 This means you can only use a USB 3.0 enabled camera.
 Mirabox capture cards just happen to work out very well and are the least expensive capture cards.
 Other more expensive ones may work.